Sagartoke510/cs542-assign3-ObjectPoolPlay-SocketProgramming/README.md

 -----------------------------------------------------------------------
 -----------------------------------------------------------------------
-Point to note:
-1.Used 3 slack days
-2. input.txt should be in objectPoolPlay/ directory
-3. Output file will be generated at objectPoolPlay/ directory

 Following are the commands and the instructions to run ANT on your project.
 #### Note: build.xml is present in objectPoolPlay/src folder.